-MGMT-3315 Organizational Behavior (3 Credits)
+MGMT-3315 Organizational Behavior (3 credits)

-The purpose of this course is to provide an introduction to the managerial process by analyzing organizations as a social system.
+The purpose of this course is to introduce the managerial process by analyzing organizations as a social system.
 Topics include decision-making models, leadership traits and behaviors, conflict management, group and team behavior, managerial effectiveness, and an individual's effect on organizational effectiveness.

-MGMT3317 Management Information Systems (3 Credits)
+MGMT3317 Management Information Systems (3 credits)